wasabee-project/Wasabee-Server/README.md

 I believe that open code gets looked at, bugs found, problems solved.
 ENL have completely decompiled/deobfuscated RESwue--all their attempts to hide the code was wasted effort.
 I have no doubt they have seen most of our "secret" tools (flips, even high-level operators) happen.
 Hiding code does not make it secure.

 Yes, anyone can run this server.
 You will need API keys for V and rocks.
 To get those you need to be a trusted ENL agent.
 It does run (well, it ought to, I really should test that) without V and rocks support enabled.
 Enjoy.
 Run your own instance.
 Keep your data on a private server.
 You do not have to trust us to use these tools.

+## MQTT?

+Not used yet.
+I have plans.

+## Wouldn't (my favorite database) be a better choice than MariaDB/MySQL?

+I've been working with MySQL since the 1990s.
+It is what I know. (mfd) may be cool, get to porting if you want to prove it is better.

+## Go?
+I like python/C/COBOL/perl/php5/node.js

+Opposite answer to the above...
+I didn't know Go when I started this.
+I learned Go.
+I really like Go now.
+That's saying a lot because I'm a crusty old C hack.
+I know C, PHP, Python ... but this just came together very quickly in Go.
+Go with it.

 ## INSTALL
 1. Install and configure MySQL or MariaDB